Q3 TRADING UPDATE - HIGHLIGHTS

 Martijn L.D.
 Schuttevâer

-email@example.com T +31 78 6969310 This is an English translation of the Dutch press release.
+firstname.lastname@example.org T +31 78 6969310 This is an English translation of the Dutch press release.
 In the event of any disparity between the Dutch original and this translation, the Dutch text will prevail.
 Royal Boskalis Westminster N.V. is a leading global services provider operating in the dredging, maritime infrastructure and maritime services sectors.
 The company provides creative and innovative all-round solutions to infrastructural challenges in the maritime, coastal and delta regions of the world with services including the construction and maintenance of ports and waterways, land reclamation, coastal defense and riverbank protection.
-In addition, Boskalis offers a wide variety of marine services and contracting for the offshore energy sector including subsea, heavy transport, lifting and installation (through Boskalis, Dockwise and Fairmount) and towage and salvage (through SMIT).
-Furthermore, Boskalis has a number of strategic partnerships in harbor towage and terminal services (Keppel Smit Towage, SAAM SMIT Towage and Smit Lamnalco).
+In addition, Boskalis offers a wide variety of marine services and contracting for the oil and gas sector and offshore wind industry as well as salvage solutions (SMIT Salvage).
+Furthermore, Boskalis has a number of strategic partnerships in harbour towage and terminal services (KOTUG SMIT Towage, Keppel Smit Towage, Saam Smit Towage and Smit Lamnalco).
 With a versatile fleet of 1,000 units Boskalis operates in around 75 countries across six continents.
-Excluding its share in partnerships, Boskalis has approximately 8,500 employees.
+Boskalis has over 8,200 employees, excluding its share in partnerships.
 This press release can also be found on our website www.boskalis.com.

 Stay up to date